ParvinBDJ/js-bootcamp/data-structures.md

 You migth be thinking: Why say: _arr[0]_ if you want to call the first number.
 That is because you start counting from 0 so 0 = 1 and 1 = 45.

 ### Objects
 Objects are kind of similar to arrays.
 You can also store several values within it.
-But you write an object like _var : value_ look for the example below:
+But you write an object like _var : value_ and it has a lot more options and a lot more things you can store within them.
+Look below for the example :
 ```js
 const obj {
 cijfer0: 1,